-To help achieve this we ensure our Polish growers are fully supported during their annual SAI FSA Sustainable Agriculture Certification, encouraging them to make the incremental improvements that add up to significant impact.
-Since 2020, we have helped almost 2,000 Polish growers to acquire their SAI FSA Silver Level Certification by preparing documentation and even covering any associated costs.
-Our joining of The Sustainable Juice Covenant (SJC), an international initiative of leading players in the juice sector, is a further demonstration of our commitment to achieving the ambitious target of 100% sustainable sourcing by 2030.
+To help achieve this, we ensure our Polish growers are fully supported during their annual SAI FSA Silver Sustainable Agriculture Certification, encouraging them to make the incremental improvements that add up to a significant impact.
+From 2020 to 2024, we supported 1.822 Polish growers in acquiring their SAI FSA Silver Level Certification by preparing documentation and covering any associated costs.
+Our joining of The Sustainable Juice Covenant (SJC), an international initiative of leading players in the juice sector, further demonstrates our commitment to achieving the ambitious target of 100% sustainable sourcing by 2030.